scrabbletank/farhome-rules/rulesdoc.md

 Adventures usually have a distinct beginning and end.
 As an example an adventure may require you to save a village from monsters.
 You will need to talk to the villagers and gather information about whats attacking them.
 The villagers may tell you the monsters live in the forest outside town, which you will need to explore.
 On finding the monsters lair you come up with a plan to defeat it, and after defeating it return to the village where they reward you with a magical sword.
 Your group may finish an adventure in a single session, or it might take many sessions, spanning many locations, people, and monsters.

 When one adventure ends, another can begin.
 This string of quests and adventures is called a campaign.
 Campaigns can span months or years, with each adventure adding to one large story.
 Your character might die over the course of the campaign, either at the hand of a dangerous monster, villain, or any manner of way.
 You friends might search for a way to revive you, or you might create a new character.
-Over the course of the Campaign your group may fail,or everyone may meet their demise.
+Over the course of the campaign your group may fail,or everyone may meet their demise.
 Even so, at the end of the day a successful campaign is one where everyone is able to have a good time, regardless of if your characters 'win' or 'lose'.

 With that out of the way, how exactly do you start playing Farhome?
 Well, that part is fairly easy.
 The following pages describe everything from rolling dice, creating a character, and how combat works.
 With this you and your friends should be able to create a group of adventurers ready to explore a new and exciting world.

 ### GM Quick Start Guide

-//TODO
+Creating a world of infinite possibilities can seem like a daunting task, and well, that's because it is.
+This book is woefully lax in guidelines on how to run the game, but I can at least get you started and out the door.
+Thankfully that won't take much, as while the world is infinite the space the characters are interacting with is tiny and constrained.
+For now anyways, more on that later.

+To start, you'll need a minimum of 3 things: A town, a dungeon, and an obstacle for the players to overcome.
+Your players have to start somewhere in your world, and that place is usually a town.
+You don't need much for a town, a few names for the people living there, a tavern for players to meet them, and 1 or 2 places for your players to interact with, such as the mayors house or blacksmith.

+Next is a dungeon.
+It doesn't have to be a literal dungeon, it could be an abandoned temple, a cave, or the lair of some ferocious beast.
+Whatever it is, it should be big enough for the players to explore, but not too big to get lost in.
+This usually means 2 or 3 rooms or 'encounters'.
+Your dungeon may have traps to prevent entry, or be filled with hositile creatures, or both!
+It needs something that adds challenge and danger for your players when they explore it.
+It also needs a reward for completing it.
+A magic item held by the strongest creature in the dungeon, or some treasure hidden behind the most dangerous traps.

+Finally we need a reason for the players to explore the dungeon, the obstacle.
+This can be anything that motivates your players, for example the blacksmiths daughter was kidnapped and is being held there, it could contain a cure for a disease plaguing the town (and now players!), or it even could be a rumor of treasure.
+The obstacle serves to tie the town to the dungeon in a way that motivates the players.
+The players learn about the obstacle in the town, and head to the dungeon to overcome it.

+With those 3 things you have your first adventure and are ready to run your first game.
+Making your second adventure will be easier than your first, you already have the town after all.
+As your game progresses, so does the world you created, adding other towns and villages as you need them.
+Maybe this land is ruled by a king, or some fiendish villian is plotting against the players behind the scenes.

+As your players experience your world they'll eventually want to branch out.
+They may get access to spells making travel easier, want to seek out that dastardly villain, or just want to explore.
+Eventually you'll need a big world for them to explore, but all of that starts with a town, a dungeon, and an obstacle.

 ### Rolling Dice